r-uu/r-uu.github.io/src/main/md/sandbox/quarkus/create.custom.extension/create.custom.extensions.md

 ## quarkus complaints

-However, this turned out to be a too simplistic approach.
+However, as mentioned above this turned out to be a too simplistic approach for quarkus.
 Using a regular library as regular maven dependency is not the quarkus-style of using libraries!

 Trouble started when I compiled the project with: